Top Five Reasons to Embrace Float Nursing

 #2: Float Experience Boosts Your Resume

 Seeing “travel nurse” on your resume tells a hiring manager a whole lot more than you’d think.
-It shoes that you have a high level of clinical skill in addition to personal attributes like flexibility, adaptability, and dependability.
-When a hiring manager sees “float travel nurse” it probably makes them a little giddy because it conveys an even greater degree of all the above characteristics.
+It shows that you have a high level of clinical skill accrued throughout your nursing career in addition to personal attributes like flexibility, adaptability, and dependability.
+When a hiring manager sees “float travel nurse,” it probably makes them a little giddy because it conveys an even greater degree of all the above characteristics.
 Float nurses must be a bit more flexible, a little extra adaptable, and highly dependable if hospitals are going to rely on them to work in different units and sometimes even different facilities.

 #3: You’re Less Likely to Be Sent Home

 Many travelers fear being sent home early from a shift or an assignment getting called off altogether.
 And yeah, it does happen.
 However, this typically isn’t a concern if you’re a float nurse.
-Hospitals know that they can send you to whatever unit needs additional staffing and you’ll be able to adapt quickly.
+Hospitals know that they can send you to whatever unit needs additional staffing and with the skills you’ve gained in other healthcare facilities as a float pool nurse, you’ll be able to adapt quickly.
 You’re seen as a team player and often the relief for their permanent staff, so a valuable player (maybe even MVP).
 Giving their perm staff a break helps them prevent turnover, which makes them happy and earns you major brownie points.

 #4: Float Nurses May Get Paid More

 Did you know that your willingness to float and be flexible could turn into extra moolah on your paycheck?
-True story—hospitals often offer higher pay rates for float positions because your flexibility usually saves them money.
-It can offset the additional cost of having to hire a nurse specifically for a unit that may just need a little help from time to time.
-In some cases, floating can pay up to 15 percent more than the average travel nurse salary rate.
+True story—a float pool nurse salary is often higher than traditional roles because your flexibility usually saves hospitals money.
+Float pool nursing can offset the additional cost of having to hire a nurse specifically for a unit that may just need a little help from time to time.
+In some cases, a float nurse salary can pay up to 15 percent more than the average travel nurse salary rate.
 If maximizing your earning potential is a high priority as a travel nurse, you should be floating, for sure.

 #5: Float Nursing Brings a Lot of Variety and a Fast Pace